D-E-F-E-A-T/site-genny/README.md

 # site-genny
-The Jekyll thing I use for genorating [noahbroyles.github.io](https://noahbroyles.github.io)
+The Jekyll thing I use for generating [noahbroyles.github.io](https://noahbroyles.github.io)